-In other words, there is something wrong if someone wants to make more money – even if he could.
+In other words, there is something wrong if someone wants to make more money.
+Even if he could.
 Even if he is a world class athlete.
 Making more money is something to apologize about.
-He did earn more money in Spain, yes, but that was just a side effect, almost lamentable.
+He did earn more money in Spain, yes, but that was just a side effect.
+It was almost lamentable.

-And even though a world class football player was not poor, not even in communism, the fact that he apologized for making more money is telling.
+And even though world class football players have never been poor, not even in communism, the fact that he apologized for making more money is telling.
 There is a term for this: respectable poverty.

 What the term “respectable poverty” implies is genuinely damaging.
 Both on the individual level – and for society.